Tower offers seamless support for GPG. Read on to find out what exactly you can do with GPG in Tower and find a list of Frequetly Asked Questions.

 Differentiate without color in

-System Preferences > Accessibility > Display.
+System Settings > Accessibility > Display.
 Tower respects this setting and will draw the bad signature status indicator with a square instead of a circle and the warning signature status with a triangle instead of a circle.

 My keys are not shown when clicking the button, why is that?